 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where orthogersdorffite typically forms.
+Look in hydrothermal veins country, the host setting where orthogersdorffite typically forms.
 If you start seeing nickeline, cobaltite, quartz in float, you are in the right ground.
 Field specimens usually show a massive, granular, or rarely as pseudocubic crystals habit, so train your eye for that shape before scanning the outcrop.